-- Relative price between EV and alternative vehicle types (including internal combustion engine (ICE) vehicles, and competing EV categories, such as BEV, PHEV and FCEV (defined in Section 1.5). - Payback period EVs have higher upfront costs in the initial period of the forecast but lower "fuel" cost as kW per km. - Level of increased ride sharing reducing the number of vehicles. - Vehicle purchasing trends for fleet vehicles and general customers, which considers the minimum vehicle replacement trends. - Battery and technology improvements. - Limiting factors such as renter's access to external household charging points. - Decarbonisation targets and the role of the transportation sector (scenario specific).
+- Relative price between EV and alternative vehicle types (including internal combustion engine (ICE) vehicles, and competing EV categories, such as BEV, PHEV and FCEV (defined in Section 1.6). - Payback period EVs have higher upfront costs in the initial period of the forecast but lower "fuel" cost as kW per km.
+The methodology will aso capture any per km registration cost component where relevant. - Level of increased ride sharing reducing the number of vehicles. - Vehicle purchasing trends for fleet vehicles and general customers, which considers the minimum vehicle replacement trends. - Battery and technology improvements. - Limiting factors such as renter's access to external household charging points. - Decarbonisation targets and the role of the transportation sector (scenario specific).